Greek Islands Itinerary

 If you find yourself in Chania, make sure to visit the Old Venetian Harbour, filled with cafes, bars, restaurants, and bakeries.
 If you’re going on a family trip or simply have an interest in aquaculture, pay the CretAquarium a visit - with 200 different species it's the largest marine research complex in the Mediterranean.

 Direct flights to Crete's airports are only available during high season (May/April - September/October)

-Santorini and Mykonos airports are an option, but they have less direct international flights than Crete.
+Santorini and Mykonos airports are an option, but they have fewer direct international flights than Crete.

 International flights are cheaper from Athens, but it will take one of your ferry trips to get back there.